 The Black-African population grouping comprised 64% of the Municipality's population in 2015, increasing to 67% in 2022.
 The percentage share of the Coloured and White population groupings decreased over this period while the share of the Asian grouping remained the same.
-Hence, there are structural changes occurring in the demographic structure of Sol Plaatje
+Hence, there are structural changes occurring in the demographic structure of Sol Plaatje Municipality.
+Urban planning and management should cater not only for increased numbers, but also for changes in the composition of the population, with specific reference to the Black-African grouping.
+Together, the Black-African and Coloured groupings comprise 93% of the total population in 2022.
+In 2010, the share of these groupings of the total population was 90%.

-&lt;sup>6 Population total projected for Sol Plaatje Municipality.
+4 Population total projected for Sol Plaatje Municipality.

-&lt;sup>7 The 2022 population total for the Northern Cape Province is projected.
+5 The 2022 population total for the Northern Cape Province is projected.